From Farm to Home & Restaurant: Food Waste Facts

 How did two sushi rogues initiate this revolution?

 And how did Ronald Reagan—not someone usually associated with the word “progressive”—become a walking advertisement for this strange foreign delicacy?
-Well, it’s one hell of a story, and that’s the story we’ll explore in this post.
+Well, it’s one hell of a story, that changed the course of sushi history.

 We begin when Noritoshi Kanai arrives in the United States in 1964 with nothing to his name except a small family and a history of entrepreneurial failures.